xzz2021/wsReloadPlugin/README.md

      bgdListenMsg()

   ````
+  if you see Uncaught Error: Extension context invalidated, please manual refresh your current tab page.
 ####  The plugin is optimizing, if you have any good idea, just connect me, learn from each other, thank you !!!
 ####  [my telegram group](https://t.me/my7dtd)
 #####  At the same time, I had created another full version cli to develop chrome extension v3 which is use vue3, you can see it in my [github page](https://github.com/xzz2021/chrome-extension-v3-auto-reload).